 How will Sanofi’s vaccines be allocated to people around the world?

 We will work with our partners, GSK and the US, EU and other governments and NGOs to ensure our COVID-19 booster vaccine, if and when approved, will be available worldwide.
 Financial systems such as Advance Purchase Agreements and the COVAX Facility have been established to help support broad vaccine supply.

 How can Sanofi assess safety with accelerated development timelines?

 In the development of COVID-19 vaccines, safety controls are no different from what we normally do for any new vaccine candidate.
-We are working with regulatory authorities to ensure all required safety data are collected and an Independent Data and Monitoring Committee will be integrated in our development programs.
-Sanofi Pasteur is accelerating the process in other areas, for example some clinical trial phases will overlap one another to shorten the total development time.
-Regulatory authorities are also helping by reviewing data in real time throughout clinical trials and prioritizing new COVID-19 vaccine reviews.
+We are working with regulatory authorities to ensure all required safety data are collected and an Independent Data and Monitoring Committee is integrated in our development programs.
+Sanofi is accelerating the process in other areas, for example some clinical trial phases overlap one another to shorten the total development time.
+Regulatory authorities are also helping by reviewing data on a rolling basis over the course of clinical trials and prioritizing new COVID-19 vaccine reviews.
 We are carrying out full safety monitoring that occurs in all our clinical trials, which includes rigorous and objective scientific review of safety and efficacy data prior to any regulatory agency’s approval of our COVID-19 vaccines.